932554/Multi-Roblox/README.md

 # Multi-Roblox
-C++ multi-client utility for Roblox which allows you to open unlimited Roblox instances.
+C++ multi-instance utility for Roblox which allows you to open unlimited Roblox instances.

 # Usage
 Using this is easy.